tpetsas/tpetsas.github.io/about.md

 I hold a B.Sc. ('09) and a M.Sc. ('12) degree in Computer Science from the Computer Science Department ([CSD][]) at the University of Crete ([UOC][]), Greece.
-During my studies I had the opportunity to work on several reseach projects in the wide area of networking and distributed systems, focusing mostly on Mobile Security.
+During my studies I had the opportunity to work on several research projects in the wide area of networking and distributed systems, focusing mostly on Mobile Security.

 I worked as a Research Assistant (2009--2012) and R&D Engineer (2012--2015) at the Distributed Computing Systems Laboratory ([DCS][]) of Institute of Computer Science ([ICS][]), at the Foundation for Research and Technology, Hellas ([FORTH][]).
 In 2016, I joined **[Appthority][]**, a Mobile Security company in San Francisco, focusing on enterprise threat protection.
 While on Appthority, I worked on static and dynamic analysis of Android applications.
 Recently, I joined **[Symantec][]** through the
-Appthority aquisition (2018) and I am part of the Modern OS Security team.
+Appthority acquisition (2018) and I am part of the Modern OS Security team.

 [CSD]: http://www.csd.uoc.gr/
 [UOC]: http://www.uoc.gr/